Urban Educators Cohort Program

 Students from any background, especially those interested in high-need teaching areas such as math, science, special education or English as a second language.

-UECP students spend time in real classrooms from their first semester at MSU through the end of their 5th-year internship.
-Students interact with educators in Detroit, Chicago, Lansing, Grand Rapids and other urban areas.
+UECP students spend time in real schools and classrooms early in their preparation at MSU, through the end of their 5th-year internship.
+Special opportunities for UECP students include:

 - Educational tours in Chicago and Detroit

 - Special invitations to tutor, attend seminars and participate in undergraduate research

 - Mentoring from successful urban teachers and administrators

 - The (paid) Urban Immersion Fellowship in Detroit each summer

 - Priority consideration for the 5th year internship in Chicago